-Every month we will publish a spotlight.
-It can be a review of a conference or a book, a word on our members' work, etc. You will be able to receive all our spotlights in our newsletter, so subscribe to it if you're interested.
+A spotlight can be a review of a conference or a book, a word on our members' work, etc.

 In this Spotlight of the Month, we’re introducing some of our members who are working/have worked abroad: Isabelle De Groote and Joke Somers.
 Isabelle is currently working in a British university while Joke just came back from a Swiss university.
 Discover some of their work.